 • I’m currently the Rio de Janeiro Desk Chief for Improbable Research [ though oddly, I’m currently based in London ].
 My profile can be found here.

-• In the process so far, I’ve been responsible for discovering three sets of researchers who went on to become Ig Nobel™ prize winners for their work on …
+• In the process so far, I’ve been responsible for discovering five sets of researchers who went on to become Ig Nobel™ prize winners for their work on …

 - A patented bra that converts into two facemasks